More

 • Copper: 6% of the RDI

-Health benefits of raspberries
+Health Benefits of Raspberries

-They are good for your digestive health cup of raspberries has 8 grams of dietary fiber, which is one-third of the daily fiber requirement.
-Because our bodies are incapable of processing and absorbing fiber, raspberries’ net carb value is reduced to roughly 7 grams per cup due to their high fiber content.
-Fiber also promotes satiety, lowers blood sugar levels by slowing digestion, and promotes digestive health.
-Raspberry fiber also promotes the growth of healthy intestinal bacteria.
-The latter is connected to improved immunity and a more upbeat attitude.
+They are suitable for your digestive health.
+A cup of raspberries has 8 grams of dietary fiber, one-third of the daily fiber requirement.
+Because our bodies cannot process and absorb fiber, raspberries’ net carb value is reduced to roughly 7 grams per cup due to their high fiber content.

 A 2017 study indicated that mice with metabolic syndrome (a medical term for a combination of diabetes, high blood pressure, and obesity) improved their weight and insulin sensitivity after being fed a single dose of raspberries every day.
-These findings are backed up by a body of research, but further research is needed to validate their relevance to humans.
+These findings are backed up by research, but further research is needed to validate their relevance to humans.

 4. Cranberries